Katarzyna-Frydrych/Udaciry_Git_Hub_KF/README.md

 The program is used to display statistics on the total and average trip duration or to display statistics on the most frequent times of travel.

 ### Project Title
-program to Bikeshare analyzing
+Program to Bikeshare analyzing

 ### Description
-The program can be used to display statistics on the most frequent times of travel or to display statistics on the total and average trip duration.
+The simple program can be used to display statistics on the most frequent times of travel or to display statistics on the total and average trip duration.

 ### Files used
 chicago.csv